Alumni: Usage

-An alumnus or alumna is a former student and most often a graduate of an educational institution (school, college, university).
+An alumnus or alumna is a former student or a graduate of an educational institution (school, college, university).
 According to the United States Department of Education, the term alumnae is used in conjunction with either women's colleges or a female group of students.
 The term alumni is used in conjunction with either men's colleges, a male group of students, or a mixed group of students:

 In accordance with the rules of grammar governing the inflexion of nouns in the Romance languages, the masculine plural alumni is correctly used for groups composed of both sexes: the alumni of Princeton University.